marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 based on the wrong kind of metric.

-One could say that the intent isn't to say that "red" employees are bad, but seriously, who would like to be flaged as the "least active employee" of the company ?
+One could say that the intent isn't to say that "red" employees are bad, but seriously, who would like to be flagged as the "least active employee" of the company ?

 <div style="text-align: center"><img src="/assets/blog/activity_peak.png" /></div>